 The parking deck is currently designed for 3 levels, with two grade-separated entrances onto School Avenue and Spring Street.

 11) When is the expected construction and completion date of the deck?

 A timeline can be found under the Milestones page.
 It will be updated as the project progresses.

 12) How is the City paying for the deck?

 The new deck is being paid for entirely by funds received by the downtown parking program.
 The City issued revenue bonds that will be paid by future parking revenues.

 13) Is there room for more spaces in the future?

 Based upon the design chosen & input from the City Council, it was determined that the difficulty in adding additional parking levels at this location was a primary factor in going forward with a design that will not add spaces vertically in the future.

 14) Will the deck meet Planning and Development requirements?

 Yes.
-The deck will go through the same planning and development process that other downtown area developments are required to meet.
+The deck has gone through the same planning and development process that other downtown area developments are required to meet.
 A member of the City’s Planning staff is on the parking deck team to ensure the deck meets these requirements as the project develops.
 All permits will be reviewed & obtained prior to construction beginning & inspections will take place during all phases of construction.